SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

      ```
     // TODO: 6 - Have the Module Client send the event message asynchronously, using the specified output name
     await ioTHubModuleClient.SendEventAsync(outputName, message);
     ```

+    c.
+Within the **Init** method:

+    - Add the device connection string to the ioTHubDevice client initialization code
+    ```
+    //TODO: 7 - set device connection string for the device client
+            ioTHubDeviceClient = DeviceClient.CreateFromConnectionString("<connectionstring>");
+    ```
 8. Save your changes.